 Program Activities for FY 2019 - 2021: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

-Tennessee Highway Patrol (THP) currently has 686 commissioned troopers who are certified to conduct NAS inspections.
+Tennessee Highway Patrol (THP) currently has 729 commissioned troopers who are certified to conduct NAS inspections.
 Troopers perform commercial vehicle inspections and traffic enforcement activities along with their daily duties.
 In addition to their daily efforts, the THP supervisors approve overtime to conduct targeted enforcement based on data provided by the TDOSHS TITAN Division.
-The "CVE Dashboard" and CMV Predictive Analysis are tools supervisors use when creating 90 day enforcement plans.
+The "CVE Dashboard" is a tool supervisors use when creating 90 day enforcement plans.
 The CVE Dashboard provides monthly snapshots of large truck crash data for each district in the following areas: